-The PUMP (Provide Urgent Maternal Protections) Act, which takes effect April 28, 2023, expands the breastfeeding protections provided by the Affordable Care Act of 2010.
+The PUMP (Provide Urgent Maternal Protections) Act, which took effect April 28, 2023, expands the breastfeeding protections provided by the Affordable Care Act of 2010.

 Two major changes to the breastfeeding protections are: